 Chibi-Kari: I said I would never do a Naruto fanfiction...I obviously lied.
 Here's my first attempt at one.
 It's going to be cannon, yet not cannon at all so please stick with me and you'll see what I mean in the next chapter.
 Feedback is always helpful!
 And of course, I don't own, but it would help me immensely if I did!

 Early morning patrol was quiet.
 As captain, Fugaku enjoyed pacing the streets of a sleeping Konoha.
-Although ninjas never abided by normal times, they tried to be discrete this early and it made for peaceful mornings, something he didn't get often with two sons under foot.
+Although ninjas never abided by normal times, they tried to be discrete this early.
+It made for peaceful mornings, something he didn't get often with two relatively young sons under foot.

 The sun was just peeking over the horizon painting the city in reds and yellows.
 'It'll be a good day' Fugaku thought looking up at the sky.
 That was when he heard it.
 The uneven pattering of feet and felt the undulating chakra.
-He immediately tried to identify it, as was ingrained behaviour in the police force, but found it much to different yet shockingly similar at the same time to clearly come to a conclusion.
+He immediately tried to identify it, as was procedure in the police force.
+Frustratingly, he found it much too different yet shockingly similar to clearly come to a conclusion.

-Rushing towards the noise, he came upon a boy no more than 12, stumbling around eyes wide.
-Immediately, he understood who this was.
-Why the chakra was so familiar.
+Rushing towards the noise, he came upon a boy no more than 12, wide-eyed and stumbling around.
+Immediately, he understood who this was and why the chakra was so familiar.

 "Naruto."
 The words left his mouth before he could even think.
 How could he be sure the boy even knew his own name?
 He'd been gone-stolen-for years now.
 Almost his whole life.
-But there wasn't a doubt in his mind.
+But there wasn't a doubt in his mind as to who this little boy was.
 Chakra patterns were specific to families, thus family jutsus, and he knew that family well enough to identify the boy.
-And it obviously helped to sense some of the tainted chakra from the kyuubi.
+And it obviously helped that he was able to sense some of the tainted chakra from the kyuubi.

 The boy's wild eyes met his own and for a moment Fugaku only saw confusion in his eyes.
-Of course, why should the boy know him?
-He hadn't been in the village for years, they were sure of that fact.
+Of course, he thought to himself.
+Why should the boy know him?
+He hadn't been in the village for years, everyone was sure of that fact.

 Fugaku raised a hand in what he hoped was a calming gesture.
 "Welcome home, Naruto.
 Why don't you follow me?"
 He had to secure the boy quickly.
-If he escaped from his captors, they couldn't be too careful simply because the boy had made it into the city.
-These men would be back; be after him.
+Simply assuming he escaped and alluded his captors wasn't enough The village couldn't be too careful simply because the boy had made it into the city.
+These men would be back, be after him.
 Years ago, whoever these people were infiltrated the village and kidnapped their Hokage's son right under their noses and they made it look easy.
 It was an insult to the village and one especially to the Uchiha's.
-Obviously, the boy wasn't back to attack them for how terrified he was.
+Obviously, the boy wasn't back to attack them based on how terrified he was, but that didn't mean they were all safe.
 "I'll bring you home."
-He hope that was reassuring; that somehow, no matter how unrealistic, the boy would remember home.
+He hoped that was reassuring; that somehow, no matter how unrealistic, the boy would remember home and calm himself.

 Of course wishes and dreams don't run the world and the boy immediately crouched into a defensive posture, one that Fugaku had only seen on orphans from some of the worse off countries...the ones where the lucky children had already died.